On the Optimality of Functional Sliced Inverse Regression: Introduction

 \end{itemize}

-To the best of our knowledge, this is the first work to rigorously establish the optimality of FSIR for a general $Y$ (not necessarily discrete).
+To the best of our knowledge, this is the first work that rigorously establishes the optimality of FSIR for a general response $Y$.
 Our results provide a precise characterization of the difficulty associated with the estimation of the functional central space in terms of the minimax rates over a wide range of distributions.
-It not only enriches the existing theoretical results of FSIR but also opens up the possibility of extending other well-understood results derived from high-dimensional data to those related to functional data.
+It not only enriches the existing theoretical results of FSIR, but also opens up new possibilities for extending other well-understood results derived from high-dimensional data to those related to functional data.